All links are created equal, right?

 Use guest blogging to earn authority links: Guest blogging used to be very powerful.
 In fact, Danny Iny used guest blogging to recover from losing his company and being $250,000 in debt.

-He started building networks with other A-list bloggers and wrote a lot of guest posts.
+He started building networks with other A-list bloggers and wrote a lot of guest posts and quality link acqusition.
 Within six months, he had built a new consulting business with a full client list.
 His Firepole Marketing blog receives thousands of visitors per month.

 When you guest blog, you provide useful content for other people’s blogs, but your traffic also improves, as Michael Hyatt found:

 If you’re looking to scale your link building process, guest blogging can help you.
-Aim to produce helpful and sharable posts – people will naturally link to you.
+Aim to produce helpful and sharable posts – people will naturally want to add a website link to you.

 How to gain trusted links with comments: Don’t comment spam.
 Just … don’t!
 But, you can still use commenting to gain authoritative links.